chedim/cliffhanger/README.md

 Refer to FFI.md for protocol details.

 # Appendix A: Standard preamble
-## Inputs
-An input is a stream that can be assigned by client applications or cliffhanger machine to external or internal output data stream of a compatible type.
-Marking a stream as an input allows cliffhanger applications consume push streams from external sources.
-Marking a value as an inout allows cliffhanger applications pull data from external sources.
 ## Outputs
 An output is a stream that can be consumed by external targets, stored in a file, or forwarded over the network.
 Marking a stream as an output allows cliffhanger applications push data to external consumers.